Privacy Policy

 • The request method "Get" or "Post",

-• Content of the request or specification of the retrieved file that was transmitted to the user,
+• Content of the request or details of the retrieved file transmitted to the user,

 • The access status (successful transmission, error, etc.),